 Given the choice, is it better to pitch up (front) slightly?
 Or to pitch down?
 As mentioned, it is nearly impossible to pull the trailer perfectly horizontal.
 So, a pitch down slightly will cause (at speed) a little aerodynamic “vacuum” under the trailer which will increase stability — slightly.
 If you travel with the trailer, a small pitch down is OK.

 On the other hand, if your trailer is low, bringing the hitch down can cause trouble with hitting the ground (going in and out of parking lots or steep driveways).
 If this is the case, then raise it a little.
-A small pitch up in the front won’t really hurt anything – especially if speeds are not super high.
+A small pitch up in the front will not really hurt anything – especially if speeds are not super high.

 Trailer Attitude – Roll